Raffaella Bosurgi: Career

 Bosurgi worked as a postdoctoral researcher on anxiety and depression at the European Molecular Biology Laboratory in Rome before working for an Italian energy company on renewable energy projects in Italy and low income countries.

 She has previously edited The Lancet Infectious Diseases and The Lancet Gastroenterology before becoming the first editor in chief for The Lancet Planetary Health from 2017 to 2019.
 She later worked at The BMJ as the quality improvement editor.

 Bosurgi became the Executive Editor of PLOS Medicine in 2021.

+As of 2026, she is Editor in Chief of Depression and Anxiety.